Yellowstone Hidden Gems: Exploring Away from the Spotlight

 Morning Glory Pool

-One of the most captivating spots in Yellowstone is none other than the Morning Glory Pool at the Upper Geyser Basin.
+One of the most captivating spots in Yellowstone is the Morning Glory Pool at the Upper Geyser Basin.
 It may not be as frequented as its more famous cousin Grand Prismatic Spring but it truly deserves a visit.
 The stunning shades of green and yellow in the pool create an otherworldly atmosphere.

 vibrant yellow and green pool